 If you recognize any of these signs in yourself, don’t panic.
-You have plenty of option for support, which we’ll get to later.
+You have plenty of options for support, which we’ll get to later.

-PCP carries several serious risks that you need to be aware of, especially if you use it often, for a long time, or in larger doses.
+PCP is associated with several serious risks that you need to be aware of, especially if you use it often, for a long time, or in larger doses.